 These programs will ensure that you’re actively breaking down muscle tissues and allowing them time to repair.
 This will help you come out of the program with more robust and bigger muscles.

-Include Raw Materials For Muscle Growth In Your Diet
+Include Enough Protein For Muscle Growth In Your Diet

 Always make sure you get enough protein to enhance protein synthesis while outweighing protein breakdown.

 Losing fats and muscles heavily depends on hormones.
 These hormones are responsible for releasing fat stores and building muscle tissues.
 The best way to achieve a healthy hormonal balance is by eating a nutrient-dense diet, getting plenty of sleep, and exercising.

 Now let’s look at how you can calculate your macros for muscle gain and weight loss.

 Your BMR is the number of calories you use daily at rest.
 Many factors, including your gender, activity level, and weight, influence the final figure you get when calculating your BMR.
 The most common way of estimating your BMR is by using the Harris-Benedict equation.